csevere/alpha_descent/README.md

-# alpha_descent
+# ALPHA DESCENT
-ALPHA DESCENT: a bullet hell game created with pygame, using python3
+A bullet-hell space game created with pygame, using Python 3

 <p align='center'>